 Why do people like first looks?

 There is just something so special about a first look.
-You only have one wedding day, and if you can slow it down just a bit, won’t it make it more enjoyable?
+You only have one elopement day, and if you can slow it down just a bit, won’t it make it more enjoyable?
 I call the First Look the stress-free option.
-Spend more of the day together, calm each other’s nerves, laugh & giggle as you prepare for the ceremony, and make your schedule so much easier!
-There is no trying to keep your composure or concentrating that you don’t trip walking down the aisle.
+Spend more of the day together, calm each other’s nerves, laugh & giggle as you prepare for an adventure of a day, and make your schedule so much easier!
+There is no trying to keep your composure or stressing about avoiding each other before the ceremony.
+No separate cars or AirBnB’s or plans.
 It is just you two, alone in the moment!

-You’ll have a smoother timeline because all of the wedding party & couple portraits can be finished before the ceremony.
-This means your guests aren’t waiting around too long after the ceremony for you to finish all of the portraits, and it allows you to get to the reception quicker.
+You’ll have a smoother timeline because you can enjoy each other’s company all day & have photos taken together of the process.
+This means your guests aren’t waiting around too long after the ceremony for you to finish all of the portraits, and it allows you to get to any small gatherings quicker.
 The day will go by fast, and I want you to be able to enjoy every second of it.
 It is also more private and relaxed.
 This is just your moment.
-If you find yourself to be anxious in front of crowds, you can opt to read private vows to each other during your first look, rather than the ceremony.
-For the ceremony, you can stick to traditional vows.
+If you find yourself to be anxious in front of people, you can opt to read private vows to each other during your first look, rather than the ceremony.
+For the ceremony, you can stick to traditional vows or none at all.